LATHANE-KAMOGELO/Weather-APP/README.md

 # Weather-APP
-The purpose of the Weather App is to allow users to record and monitor the daily temperatures and weather conditions for a week.
-The app aims to help users keep track of weather patterns and easily view detailed information for each day.

 LATHANE KAMOGELO
 ST10273510

 The purpose of the Weather App is to allow users to record and monitor the daily temperatures and weather conditions for a week.
 The app aims to help users keep track of weather patterns and easily view detailed information for each day.

 Explanation:
 The Weather App features a splash screen, a main screen for inputting weather data, and a detailed view screen for reviewing the recorded data.
 The app allows users to enter the morning and afternoon temperatures, as well as a brief note on the weather conditions, for each day of the week.
 It calculates the average temperature over the week and provides a detailed view of the data entered.
 Users can navigate between the main screen and the detailed view screen and have the option to clear the entered data.
 Pseudocode

-plaintext
 START

 MAIN ACTIVITY